Markliniubility/Alexa-SongMatch/README.md

 The game is named "mark's song match game".
 To start the game, you may say, "Alexa, open mark's song match game".

+## Artists that are available
+- Carpenters
+- Beatles
+- Queen
+- Bach

 ## Tips for playing
 You may say repeat when you did not hear the question well.
 You answer don't not be in complete sentences.
 Simple phrases would work very well.
 For exmaple, say "coke", "pepsi", "icecream", "mac", etc.